 This standard does not address practices associated with or related to mitigation of radon, radon decay products or chemical vapors in outdoor air or that off-gas or volatilize from potable water supplies.
+This standard does not address all practices needed for mitigation of potentially combustible soil gases.
 Furthermore, this standard does not address practices associated with characterization, possession, handling, encapsulation, generation, removal, extraction, containment, or disposal of radioactive or chemically contaminated materials.